Back to Blog

 Examples of High-Impact Portfolio Projects:

-• For a Developer: An open-source tool that automates a tedious workflow, a mobile app that uses a novel API, or a contribution to a major library/framework.
+• For a Developer: An open-source tool on GitHub that automates a tedious workflow, a mobile app that uses a novel API, or a contribution to a major library/framework.
+Publishing on npm or PyPI adds discoverability.

-• For a Designer: A comprehensive case study for a reimagined user experience of a common app, a self-initiated branding project for a fictional company, or a set of design system components.
+• For a Designer: A comprehensive case study on Behance or Dribbble for a reimagined user experience of a common app, a self-initiated branding project for a fictional company, or a set of design system components prototyped in Figma.

 The common thread is ownership and narrative.
 You conceived it, built it, and can tell the story of its creation—challenges, pivots, and outcomes.